MasterVotr/Raytracer/README.md

     - `ACCELERATION_DATA_STRUCTURE` enum - to represent the ADS,
     - `setup_config()` function - add the option,
     - `setup_ads` function - creation of the new ADS.

+### Paralelization
+- It would greatly speed up the rendering time if the rendering work divided among multiple threads.
+- There is potential for CPU and GPU paralelization.